systarch/puppet-mailhog/README.markdown

 ### What mailhog affects

-* Deploys mailhog binary depending on the architecture the local machine uses (amd64, arm or x86).
+* Deploys mailhog binary depending on the architecture the local machine uses (amd64, arm or x86) from [MailHog github releases page](https://github.com/mailhog/MailHog/releases/download) or from the puppetmaster.
-* Creates a "mailhog" user
+* Creates a "mailhog" user with home at `/var/lib/mailhog`
 * Deploys a mailhog.conf file with the available config values
-* Installs "daemon" package
+* Installs "daemon" and "curl" package
 * Deploys a initd script to start/stop mailhog as a daemon